Tokyo's vibrant cityscape fuses modernity and tradition. Cherry trees and skyscrapers coexist with serene temples and shrines.

 These siblings were not just ordinary fishermen; they played a pivotal role in the shrine's history.
 Their claim to reverence stems from a significant achievement.

 They were instrumental in constructing the Sensoji temple, Tokyo's most ancient temple.
-Their efforts in building this temple earned them lasting respect and adoration.
+Their efforts earned them lasting respect and adoration.

 Belief/Faith: Shintoism